deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "No." Drew conceded.

 "Right, well there's your sticking point."
 Powell said.
-"You put that thing on a suit, the temptation's always going to be there to use it, and if you've got a way to evac a dying man and you don't take it…that'll just be too hard, if not for the commander then certainly for that man's mates.
-But if that'd give away your position and scupper the mission…"
+"You put that thing on a suit, the temptation's always going to be there to use it, and if you've got a way to evac a dying man and you don't take it...that'll just be too hard, if not for the commander then certainly for that man's mates.
+But if that'd give away your position and scupper the mission..."

 "It won't ALWAYS scupper the mission will it?"
 Drew pushed.